Minnesota’s Automatic Dialing-Announcing Device Law

 Enforcement of the ADAD Law

-Upon receiving a verified and substantiated complaint that the above law has been violated, the AGO will promptly contact the campaign that had allegedly violated the law and advise it of the alleged ADAD violations.
+Upon receiving a verified and substantiated complaint that the above statute has been violated, the AGO will promptly contact the campaign that had allegedly violated the law and advise it of the alleged ADAD violations.
 Upon thereafter receiving verified and substantiated complaints from at least three or more individuals involving an identified committee, the AGO may ask the committee to sign an Assurance of Discontinuance.
 If the committee does not do so promptly, the AGO may file a lawsuit and seek a temporary restraining order to enjoin further violations of the law.

 In order for a complaint to be verified and substantiated, the complainant must sign an affidavit that documents the following: